American Entering Key Period In Restructuring

 Voting is likely to take several weeks.
 If the union's 5,000 members ratify it, the deal would mark a major step toward ensuring relative peace between the unions, something many tie-ups in the airline sector have historically lacked.

 American is the last of the three major US airlines to restructure through bankruptcy.
-AMR declared bankruptcy in November 2011 citing high labor costs, and eventually reached new, cost-saving contracts with its three primary unions, including its pilots, after bitter negotiations.
+AMR declared bankruptcy in November 2011 citing high labour costs, and eventually reached new, cost-saving contracts with its three primary unions, including its pilots, after bitter negotiations.

 A BIGGER AMERICAN?